(This review is about how to poop better… consider yourself forewarned!)

 Overall, I really like the Squatty Potty footstool, and I definitely recommend it.
 My body feels like it’s in a more comfortable, natural position, things happen easier, and my minor hemorrhoid has disappeared.
 As to whether my colon is healthier is hard to say, but I’ve been feeling good in the bathroom with no more poop strikes to speak of.

-If you’re interested in trying it out, there are several different models on Amazon – some with free shipping for Amazon Prime members (affiliate links below)
+If you’re interested in trying it out, there are several different models on Amazon – some with free shipping for Amazon Prime members.
+Click on the photos below for more information (affiliate links).

 Have you ever tried the Squatty Potty, or just plain old squatting in the bathroom?
 Are you brave enough to share your experience?